Federated Large Language Models: Current Progress and Future Directions: Prompt Learning

 \subsection{Communication Efficient}

-Zhao et al.~\cite{zhao2023fedprompt} introduce FedPrompt, which combines FL with prompt tuning to tackle challenges in decentralized data processing, prioritizing communication efficiency and privacy.
+FedPrompt~\cite{zhao2023fedprompt} combines FL with prompt tuning to tackle challenges in decentralized data processing, prioritizing communication efficiency and privacy.
 Their method uses a split aggregation framework, significantly reducing communication costs by transmitting only 0.01\% of a pre-trained language model's parameters, with minimal accuracy loss on both IID and Non-IID data.
 FedPrompt enhances FL efficiency while maintaining strong privacy protections, making large language models more practical for decentralized applications.